Sandra Day O’Connor College of Law policies

 - electronic application

-- personal statement (no more than two pages, double-spaced and font size no smaller than 11 point)
+- personal statement (no more than two pages, double-spaced, with 11-point or larger font size)

-- resume (no more than two pages and font size no smaller than 11 point)
+- resume (no more than two pages, with 11-point or larger font size)

-- character and fitness statements; if applicable, explaining affirmative answers to questions 1-9 in the character and fitness section
+- character and fitness statements; if applicable, explaining affirmative answers to questions 1-8 in the character and fitness section of the application

 - binding admission contract, if applicable

-- valid LSAT score (excludes applicants applying to the ASU Achievement Program)
+- valid LSAT score (except applicants applying to the ASU Achievement Program)

 The application may also include: